Benefits of Slow Hay Feeders

 - Prevent lung irritation and damage caused by inhaling dust and other harmful particulates

-- Eliminate the clean up of spoiled leftover hay horses won't eat
+- Eliminate the clean-up of spoiled leftover hay that horses won't eat

-- Extend the life of the bale by keeping hay that would have been wasted, clean and in front of the horse instead of on the ground covered in urine, feces, and mud
+- Extend the bale’s lifespan by keeping clean hay in front of the horse, instead of wasted hay that ends up on the ground covered in urine, feces, and mud

 - Prevent obesity caused by overeating